I. Overview of the Masters Programs in Special Education

 Individual courses may have other requirements, e.g., Skype, webcam.
 The instructor of a course will let you know if you need other technology and/or programs.

-When you are admitted to the program, you are assigned a full-time, tenure-track faculty member as an advisor.
-The MA Program Coordinator will assign you to an advisor who has expertise in your desired emphasis area.
+When you are admitted to the program, you are assigned an advisor.
 The advisor’s primary responsibility is to make sure each student is taking the appropriate coursework.
 As discussed below, you should work closely with you advisor when developing a plan for your coursework.
 You should feel free to contact your advisor at any time.

 Coursework and Your Work